FAQ on Wisdom teeth and sedation!

-First thing, what are wisdom teeth and do people need to remove these?
+What are wisdom teeth and why do people need to remove them?

-Wisdom teeth are the last teeth of all 32 total to emerge.
-Normally, these teeth will pierce through your gums between the ages of 17 and 24.
-In the dental field, wisdom teeth are referred to as third molars, as they make up the third set of molars that humans develop in their mouth- two on the upper jaw and two on the bottom jaw.
+Of the 32 chompers that emerge in your mouth, wisdom teeth are the last to appear.
+Normally, they will pierce through your gums between the ages of 17 and 24.
+In dentistry, wisdom teeth are referred to as third molars as they make up the third set of molars that humans develop — two on the upper jaw, two on the bottom.

-So why would anyone have to remove these wisely teeth?
-As it turns out, a large majority of wisdom teeth are impacted.
-Impacted wisdom teeth are teeth that either do not have enough space to erupt properly, are crooked and pushing on neighbouring teeth, or only partially emerge, all situations which will cause either gum disease, cysts and damage to adjacent teeth.
+So why is it conventional wisdom to remove these teeth?
+The majority of wisdom teeth are impacted; impacted wisdom teeth either do not have enough space to erupt properly, are crooked and push on neighbouring nibblers, or only partially emerge.
+All situations can cause gum disease, cysts and damage to adjacent teeth.

 To remove or not to remove?

-To remove or not to remove?
-This is an answer to be provided by an oral surgeon or dentist after evaluating whether wisdom teeth are impacted or not.
-To bear in mind is that not all wisdom teeth need to be removed!
+For an informed answer, you need to consult an oral surgeon or dentist who can evaluate whether your wisdom teeth are impacted or not.
+Feeling nervous?
+Fun fact: not all wisdom teeth need to be removed!

-Given that teeth removed before the age of 20 usually have developed fewer roots and have fewer complications, the American Dental Association recommends that people between the ages of 16 and 19 have their wisdom teeth evaluated to assess whether these need to be removed.
+Also, because teeth extracted before the age of 20 usually develop fewer roots and have fewer complications, the American Dental Association recommends that people between 16 and 19 have their wisdom teeth evaluated to assess whether they need to be removed.

 Why do people undergo wisdom teeth removal surgery?

-It’s very simple: to make sure that oral hygiene is not negatively affected by the effect that impacted wisdom teeth could have.
+To ensure that oral hygiene and health is not negatively affected by impacted wisdom teeth.

 What is sedation and why is it used for wisdom teeth removal surgery?

-Sedation in dentistry uses medications as a way to relax uncomfortable patients that have fear or anxiety over a dental surgical procedure.
-The role of sedation is to relax patients to the extent that they are much less aware of their surroundings.
-This allows patients to undergo a procedure without being aware of any unpleasant sensations.
-Patients tend to become very drowsy but usually remain conscious during the procedure.
-Dr. Antoine Chehade and Dr. Marc Shenouda stress the benefits of using IV sedation for wisdom teeth removal surgery, as this modality of anesthesia tends to allow the vast majority of patients to undergo most treatments in a very comfortable and safe way.
+We get it: dental surgery makes many people uncomfortable.
+Sedation uses medication to relax patients with fear or anxiety, allowing them to undergo a procedure without being aware of any unpleasant sensations or their surroundings.
+They tend to become very drowsy but usually remain conscious.
+Dr. Antoine Chehade and Dr. Marc Shenouda stress the benefits of using IV sedation for wisdom teeth removal surgery, as this anesthesia allows the majority of patients to undergo most treatments in a highly comfortable and safe way.

-The effect of sedation should dissipate a couple of hours post-surgery.
-However, the patient will remain groggy immediately after the procedure and will need someone to drive him or her back home.
+The sedation effects should dissipate a couple of hours post-surgery.
+However, the patient will be groggy immediately after the procedure and will need someone to drive him or her home.

-Why should anyone be seen by an oral surgeon for this procedure?
+Why should an oral surgeon be seen for this procedure?

-Oral & Maxillofacial Surgeons are dentists who go through an extra 5 years of post-graduate training to become experts in a wide variety of oral surgical procedures (ranging from jaw surgery, trauma reconstruction, dental implants and complex dental extractions).
-Specialists in oral surgery are trained in dealing with very complex and the standard removal of third molars.
-Further, during their hospital-based surgical residency, Oral surgeons are trained in all aspects of administering anaesthesia.
-Thus providing the safest procedure possible for their patients, with the least possible risks and complications.
+Oral and maxillofacial surgeons are dentists who complete an additional five years of postgraduate training to become experts in a variety of oral surgical procedures including jaw surgery, trauma reconstruction, dental implants and complex dental extractions.
+Specialists like those at Seaforth Oral Surgery are trained in dealing with both complex and common third molars removals.
+Furthermore, during their hospital-based surgical residency, oral surgeons are taught all aspects of administering anesthesia and offer the highest safety for their patients with the lowest possibilities of risks and complications.